fetchai/agents-aea/docs/upgrading.md

 Below we describe the additional manual steps required to upgrade between different versions:

+## `v0.9.2` to `v0.10.0`

+Skill development sees no backward incompatible changes.

+Connection development requires updating the keyword arguments of the constructor: the new `data_dir` argument must be defined.

+Protocol specifications now need to contain a `protocol_specification_id` in addition to the public id.
+The `protocol_specification_id` is used for identifying Envelopes during transport.
+By being able to set the id independently of the protocol id backwards compatibility in the specification (and therefore wire format) can be maintained even when the Python implementation changes.

+Please update to the latest packages by running `aea upgrade` and then re-generating your own protocols.

 ## `v0.9.1` to `v0.9.2`

 No backwards incompatible changes for skill and connection development.